Introduction To Feeding Your Poison Dart Frog

-Dart Frogs need to hunt live prey.
-They will not accept any commercially made product.
+Before you get a Dart Frog, you’ll need to know what to feed it.
+Frogs need to hunt live prey and will not accept any commercially made product.
 Fortunately their food is easy and inexpensive to culture.

 Dart Frogs very in size.
 As adults they range from only 12 mm in length like the Ranitomeya Reticulata to almost 3 inches like the Dendrobates Tinctorius La Fumme.
 Even though Dart Frogs are small, they have large appetites.
 Each should be fed a varied diet of live foods.
 You should feed Springtails, Isopods, Fruit Flies, and week old crickets to your Dart Frog, depending on its size and species.
 You should also be supplementing your Dart Frogs diet with Calcium, and other necessary vitamins and mineral.
 You do this by “Dusting” your flies with a fine powder supplement, before you put them in the vivarium with you Dart Frog.

 As young froglets, Dart Frogs will be very shy.
 They will spend much of their time hiding in the leaf litter, and only come out to forage for food in the very early mornings or late evenings.
 It is advised that if you are raising any young froglets you keep your vivarium stocked with Springtails.

 The Springtail falls under the insect family of Arthropods.
 While they may be small (less than 6mm) they play a big part as one of Mother Nature’s cleanup crew.
 These little guys are invaluable to any Dart Frog keeper.
 It is recommended to stock your Vivarium with Springtails for a few reasons.

 – They are a great small snack for the Dart Frog of all ages and sizes.
 This will help keep the frog stimulated because it will forage for these critters in the leaf litter and substrate.
 (Just like in the wild)